Richard Ishmael McKinney (1906-2005)

 Fair use image

-Richard I. McKinney, a member of Sigma Pi Phi Fraternity, died in Baltimore, Maryland on October 28, 2005, at the age of 99.
+Richard McKinney, a member of Sigma Pi Phi Fraternity, died of a heart attack on October 28, 2005, at the age of 99 in Baltimore.
+He left behind his wife of thirty years, Lena (Martin), and several grandchildren and great-grandchildren.